vlitepay/vLitePay/README.md

 ## Known Limitations (Testnet)

-• Profile data (avatar, bio, bank details) is currently stored locally in the browser.

 • AI receipt analyzer for disputes is still simulated.

-• Payment proofs and trade chat messages are stored client-side for the MVP (will move to Supabase).

 • Some advanced merchant and referral features are not yet fully active.